OAuthxD/Astrox/Privacy policy.md

 We take steps to ensure data provided from here Astrox is protected from misuse, loss, alteration, or unauthorized access.
 However, no Internet-based system can be declared fully secure and error free.

 # HOW CAN I CONTACT YOU?
-If you have specific questions about our privacy policy you can send us an Email and you can simply join our discord support server
+If you have specific questions about our privacy policy you can send us an Email and you can simply join our discord support server.